 I've recently purchased two new cues, so an update is in order.
 Way overdue, actually.

 These are the good cues that I currently own.
+There are others - not pictured - that are crappy.
 Click the image for a larger version, if you want.

 From top to bottom, which is also oldest to newest:

 Schon SL-6 I've had this cue since 1999, so it's pretty much my oldest possession, and one of my favorites.
 In the Fall of 2012, the finish was looking a little rough, and the Irish linen wrap was looking even rougher, so I had it shipped off to Richard Phillippi for some work.
 He refinished it and put on a black water buffalo leather wrap.
 The thing looks better than new now, and I'm quite proud of it.

 Schon STL-4 I bought this in 2001 or so, as a break cue, and I've used it as such for most of its life.
 For a while I was taking it to stupid Jack's and using it as my primary cue, mainly because I felt safer leaving it in my truck that I did with my SL-6.

 Predator 9-6 I picked this one up at the Super Billiards Expo in Valley Forge, PA, probably around 2002.
 This remains one of the most beautiful cues I've ever owned, but I almost never shoot with it.
 It's a little back-heavy - maybe that's why I don't shoot with it very often.